-  With my career package we will discuss your strengths, values, qualities, likes/dislikes to help you to get to know yourself again as to who you are now.
-Your medical training and career may have changed your outlook on your career and it’s normal that our priorities may change as we get older.
 We will look at which potential careers could give you the job satisfaction that you hoped you would get from becoming a doctor.
-Importantly, we’ll narrow down those choices until you are sure about where you want to head next and we can then focus on rebranding you for your new chosen career route.
-That may include a new CV/Linked in profile/cover letters, etc. My goal is to help you find balance and career fulfilment.
+Importantly, we’ll narrow down those choices until you are sure about where you want to head next.
+At that point, we can then focus on rebranding you for your new chosen career route.
+That may include a new CV/Linked in profile/cover letters, etc. Therefore, my goal is to help you find balance and career fulfilment.
 Everyone deserves that opportunity.

 You can find out more here about one of my Career Coaching packages.

 Below is an A-Z list of alternative careers for doctors.

 This is a popular and fast-gowing area for clinicians.
 Significantly, this is because many often feel more confident to have aesthetic procedures done with a doctor.
 Aesthetic medicine involves the use of non-surgical procedures to change an individual’s appearance.
 For example, this can include dermal fillers, botox and chemical peels